Links on Android Authority may earn us a commission. Learn more.

 Head back to the Freeze menu and select Up to current row.
 You’ll notice that the number nine is in parentheses to show you how much will freeze.

-Now, you’ll see the top nine rows are frozen in place as you scroll up and down.
+Now, you’ll see that the top nine rows are frozen in place as you scroll up and down.

 How to freeze columns and rows in Google Sheets on Android or iOS